Resolving the Identity Crisis in Text-to-Image Generation: Introduction

 Existing text-to-image methods rely mainly on generating realistic and aesthetically pleasing humans~\citep{flux1krea2024, hidreami1technicalreport}.
-These models do not address identity diversity—especially as the number of people and scene complexity increase.
-We noticed that Reinforcement learning (RL) has been applied to the above models to optimize non-differentiable objectives such as prompt adherence, aesthetics, or human preferences~\citep{black2023ddpo, lee2023preference, yang2024d3po}, and GRPO-style algorithms have improved stability and sample efficiency for flow-matching models~\citep{liu2025flowgrpo, danceGRPO2025}.
-Additionally, RL has shown the ability to correct problematic behaviors that may be ingrained in large models through limited or biased training data—effectively breaking ``bad habits" learned during pre-training.
-However, \emph{no prior approach explicitly optimizes human-identity diversity both within a single image and across groups of generations for the same prompt}.
+These models do not address identity diversity, especially as the number of people and scene complexity increase.
+Reinforcement learning (RL) has been applied to the above models to optimize non-differentiable objectives such as prompt adherence, aesthetics, or human preferences~\citep{black2023ddpo, lee2023preference, yang2024d3po}, and GRPO-style algorithms have improved stability and sample efficiency for flow-matching models~\citep{liu2025flowgrpo, danceGRPO2025}.
+Additionally, RL has shown the ability to correct problematic behaviors that may be ingrained in large models through limited or biased training data.
+However, \emph{no prior approach explicitly optimizes human-identity diversity both within a single image or across groups of generations for the same prompt}.
+Beyond the straightforward application of RL, our work makes several novel observations: (1)~applying intra-image diversity rewards alone causes \emph{global diversity collapse}, as duplicate identities shift across samples rather than being eliminated; (2)~diversity optimization introduces reward hacking in the form of face undercounting and grid artifacts, requiring explicit regularization; and (3)~specialist models require structured curriculum learning to converge stably on complex multi-human prompts.